chandanRIT/ComputerGraphics_Projects_RIT/hw2/README.md

-## Polygon Fill using the rasterization
+## Polygon Fill using Rasterization

 	 * Draw a filled polygon in the SimpleCanvas.